Gain the expertise and skills necessary to make a positive impact on the lives of those with diverse behavioral needs.

-Regis College’s School of Health Sciences is proud to offer our programs in applied behavior analysis (ABA), including the master of science and graduate certificate, and online ABA program, our comprehensive, high-quality educational ABA programs housed within the Department of Applied Behavior Analysis.
-Through a combination of coursework and supervised fieldwork experience, the ABA programs prepare students with the knowledge and experience needed to become competent, professional clinicians who are proficient in the research and practice of ABA.
+Regis College’s School of Health Sciences is proud to offer our programs in Applied Behavior Analysis (ABA), including the master of science in ABA and Certificate in ABA, our comprehensive, high-quality educational ABA programs housed within the Department of Applied Behavior Analysis.
+Through a combination of coursework and supervised fieldwork experience, the ABA programs equip students with the knowledge and experience needed to become competent, professional clinicians who are proficient in the research and practice of ABA.
 The rigorous curriculum prepares students for certification as a Board Certified Behavior Analyst (BCBA)® through the Behavior Analyst Certification Board (BACB)®, and combines students’ personal and professional goals, personalized mentorship, and advanced professional training.
-The ABA programs focus on the enhancement of professional roles with the ultimate goal of delivering expert service in the major fields of behavior analysis.

 Programs applying for master's-level accreditation or re-accreditation must publicly display the following information.

-Regis College’s School of Health Sciences is proud to offer our programs in applied behavior analysis, including the Master's of Science in ABA and certificate in ABA, our comprehensive, high-quality educational ABA programs housed within the Department of Applied Behavior Analysis.
-Through a combination of coursework and supervised fieldwork experience, the ABA programs equip students with the knowledge and experience needed to become competent, professional clinicians who are proficient in the research and practice of ABA.
-The rigorous curriculum prepares students for certification as a Board Certified Behavior Analyst (BCBA)® through the Behavior Analyst Certification Board (BACB)®, and combines students’ personal and professional goals, personalized mentorship, and advanced professional training.
 In alignment with the mission of Regis College, we strive to uphold an inclusive and diverse Regis ABA community where every student and alumnus feels supported and connected.
-The ABA programs provide students with an historical and current scientific framework for interpreting and applying the science as future professionals in the major fields of behavior analysis, with the goal of delivering expert, socially significant service.
+The ABA programs provide students with an historical and current scientific framework for interpreting and applying the science as future professionals in the field of behavior analysis, with the goal of delivering expert, socially significant service.